matuzo/matuzoat/src/blog/2022/100daysof-day6.md

 layout: "layouts/100days.njk"
 caniuse: "has()"
 ---
-`:has()` allows you to check whether a parent element contains specific children.

 In the following example, each `.form-item` that contains/has a child with the `aria-invalid` attribute set to “true” displays text in red color. (currently only in [Chrome/Edge 105+ and Safari 15.4+](https://caniuse.com/css-has))